yaman-lk/mobile-portal/inna_thanak/README.md

 ````

 # Set-up instructions
-1. Clone the repository
+1. Clone the repository.

-2.Make a branch using `git checkpot -b <brnchname> ` (ex: adam-dev)
+2.Make a branch using `git checkpot -b <brnchname> ` (ex: adam-dev).

-3.push the changes with relevent upstream
+3.push the changes with relevent upstream.